ShadySalesGnome/Gerudoku-Faithful/README.md

 **Other Information**
 ------------------------------
-This Repository is mostly a place to report issues with the pack, or possibly to make a suggestion, submit a texture for use, or request the removal of a texture that you've made.
+This repository is mostly a place to report issues with the pack, or possibly to make a suggestion, submit a texture for use, or request the removal of a texture that you've made.